 Data sets are configurable objects that store your data (think of them as Excel worksheets, or

 database tables, or tabular lists).
-You can give a data set a name, define its columns, set the
+You can give each data set a name, define its columns, set

 Some common examples of data sets are: